Safran says Zodiac profitability is far from satisfactory

-PARIS The chief executive of France's Safran (SAF.PA) said the profitability of Zodiac Aerospace (ZODC.PA) was "far from satisfactory" for now, as he outlined the benefits of a two-part friendly deal to take over the French aircraft seats maker.
+PARIS Jan 19 The chief executive of France's Safran said the profitability of Zodiac Aerospace was "far from satisfactory" for now, as he outlined the benefits of a two-part friendly deal to take over the French aircraft seats maker.

 CEO Philippe Petitcolin also said ramping up production of Safran's new LEAP aircraft engine remained "extremely challenging" and that there would be no shift in the company's industrial priorities as a result of the deal.